QuickBooks closes the month, but it can't tell you what a single barrel of whiskey actually cost

 How to choose a developer in Portland

 Hire a team that resists replacing QuickBooks and instead builds the cost intelligence on top of it.
 Ask how production yields feed costing and how landed cost allocates per product.
 The accounting logic must stay compliant, so insist on accounting-plus-engineering collaboration.
-Scope alongside ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence dashboards.
+Scope alongside ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence (BI) dashboards.

 - True per-batch, per-barrel, or per-style cost instead of blended averages